-So it's already comes to this.
-Perhaps the only place Republicans expect to see wildlife these days is in zoos or hunting preserves, but it may shock Republicans in Congress that their constituents voted for them to address actual, problems in their lives – not to undo the Affordable Care Act, privatize Medicare, privatize the U.S. Postal Service, or make it easier to run roughshod over our nation's wildlife and wild places.
+So it’s already comes to this.
+Perhaps the only place Republicans and too many quiet and complacent Democrats expect to see wildlife these days is in zoos or hunting preserves, but it may shock Congress that their constituents voted for them to address actual, problems in their lives – not to undo the Affordable Care Act, privatize Medicare, privatize the U.S. Postal Service, or make it easier to run roughshod over our nation’s wildlife and wild places.

-Unfortunately, that's exactly what Republicans are trying to do.
-On the eve of Trump's inauguration, they've announced dangerous – albeit expected – legislation in the House to allow developers and resource extractors to jettison adherence to the landmark Endangered Species Act (ESA).
+Unfortunately, that’s exactly what newly-empowered Republicans are trying to do.
+On the eve of Trump’s inauguration, his enablers have announced dangerous legislation in the House to allow developers and resource extractors to jettison adherence to the landmark Endangered Species Act (ESA).

 Signed into law by President Nixon in 1973, the ESA has successfully aided in the preservation of once-critically endangered species like the American bald eagle and American gray wolf (now vulnerable in some states) by regulating “development untempered by adequate concern and conservation.”

-To quote conservationist and photographer Renée Owens, "As an environmental consultant for 22 years in the thick of ESA actions I can tell you the ESA creates many thousands of jobs.
+To quote consultant, conservationist, photographer and club member Renée Owens, “As an environmental consultant for 22 years in the thick of ESA actions I can tell you the ESA creates many thousands of jobs.
 Since its inception in 1973 it has it stopped a development under its protective auspices about a dozen times, out of many millions of projects under its purview.
-So when they call it a job killer or something that stops development, it is truly b_______."
+So when they call it a job killer or something that stops development, it is truly B.S.”

 In Northern California, the ESA protects the Northern spotted owl from extinction, after being listed as endangered in 1990 when western old-growth forests were being unsustainably logged into oblivion.
 A rollback of the ESA could pave the way for a return to massive clearcutting in western forests with protections for the Northern spotted owl and Marbled Murrelet rendered irrelevant.